Long Beach native and Jackson resident JJ Townsend will spearhead a new effort in Mississippi by Microsoft called TechSpark.

-Jackson State University’s Cybersecurity Readiness program which will help build workforce development opportunities for JSU students.
+Microsoft provided a gift to Jackson State University’s Computer Science, Engineering, and Technology (CSET) department to bolster its cyber-readiness program that builds workforce development opportunities for JSU students.
 The program will recruit and train at least 100 students and expose students to internship opportunities that will provide them with practical real-world cybersecurity experience.

-gener8tor Skills Accelerator Mississippi: Earlier this month, startup accelerator gener8tor launched a five-week digital and workforce skills training program in collaboration with Innovate Mississippi.
+Earlier this month, startup accelerator gener8tor launched a 5-week digital and workforce skills training program in collaboration with Innovate Mississippi.
 This short-term pilot program for unemployed people includes one-on-one career coaching, technical and workplace skills training, and access to local hiring partners with the goal of having 80% of students in new or better roles within six months of graduation.

-Innovate Mississippi’s CoBuilders Accelerator, which features a 12-week intensive and structured program designed to accelerate the growth of qualifying startup companies.
-Twenty-one founders of home-grown startups are currently undergoing rigorous training on how to transform their vision into reality — and secure funding from investors.
+This features a 12-week intensive and structured program designed to accelerate the growth of qualifying startup companies.
+21 founders of home-grown startups are currently undergoing rigorous training on how to transform their vision into reality — and secure funding from investors.
 More than 300 startups applied to this statewide accelerator program, which culminates in a cohort-wide “pitch day” that takes place at the end of July.

 Jackson Tech District Makerspace

 Bean Path, an incubator and technology consulting nonprofit, is helping build out the first operational building in Jackson’s emerging Tech District: a makerspace building that will serve as a community hub for innovation and will host a STEM program for learners and inventors this summer.